**Priority Application Deadline is December 5th**

 - Deep understanding of how Diversity, Equity, Inclusion, and Belonging (DEIB) issues impact classrooms across the country and how thinkLaw equips teachers, leaders, students, and families with practical tools to make equity a reality.

-- Strong sense of empathy for the challenges facing classroom educators, school leaders, and school system leaders and deep conviction that thinkLaw’s approach to critical thinking is a powerful tool to address those challenges.
+- Strong sense of empathy for the realities of classroom educators, school leaders, and school system leaders.

-- Exceptional strengths as a communicator, writer, editor, and coordinator, who is proactive, organized, and strategic about leveraging thinkLaw’s solutions to solve a wide range of problems.
+- Exceptional strengths as a communicator, writer, editor, and salesperson, who is proactive, organized, and strategic about explaining how thinkLaw’s products support the needs and goals of the potential user.

 Education and Experience

-The Sales Operations Administrator will have education and experience in the following areas:
+The Business Development Officer will have education and experience in the following areas:

-- Bachelor’s or master’s degree or higher in education, business administration, public administration, nonprofit management, or related field.
+- Bachelor’s or master’s degree or higher in education, business, public relations, communications, marketing, economics, or a related field.

-- 1-3 years of experience in a sales operations role, such as Sales Administration Specialist, Sales Support Administrator, Sales Operations Coordinator.
+- At least 1-3 years of experience in a sales role, such as educational tech sales, sales development, account management, and/or gifts officer.

 - Additional experience, preferred: